 by Jarek Skonieczny and Derek Redmond

 Here's something to look for when you run across an unusual example of the large Tonka flatfender toy: "Made in Canada" stamped in tiny letters in the indentation on the windshield frame.
 From approximately 1965 into the 1970s, a large number of Tonkas built in Toronto, Canada, were slightly different from those built in Mound, Minnesota, USA.

-This hard-to-find Royal Canadian Air Force Jeep is perhaps the most distinctively Canadian of the Tonkas built in Toronto.
+This hard-to-find Royal Canadian Air Force Jeep is perhaps the most distinctively Canadian of the Tonkas produced in Toronto.
 See a photo of a mint example of the RCAF Tonka with its original box (50K JPEG) at Harold Carlaw's Memorial Military Museum in Campbellford, Ontario.

 Records at the Toronto Archives show that Mercury Tool and Stamping Ltd. was the name of the operation from 1965 to 1967.
 According to the Tonka Chronology at NeatOldToys.com, Tonka Toys Inc. acquired a 3-year option to buy controlling interest in Mercury Tool and Stamping on 22 June 1964.
 The name was changed to Tonka Canada, still with Peter R. Stevens as President, in 1968.